 3. Excise Tax

 An excise tax is a tax that is imposed during the manufacturing process – so before it even reaches the consumer.
 It is paid for by the manufacturer no matter if they sell the goods or not.
 The purpose is largely to limit the consumption of goods that are bad for the individual and/or create a negative externality.
-For instance, smoking and alcohol and both bad for the individual, but can also harm others in the form of second-hand smoke or drink driving.
+For example, smoking and alcohol are both bad for the individual, but can also harm others in the form of second-hand smoke or drink driving.